-Also a libido-boosting food, this fruit’s healthy fats and high levels of vitamin B6 both reduce cortisol and improve testosterone production.
-They also support the metabolism and overall mood function.
+Also, a libido-boosting food, this fruit’s healthy fats and high levels of vitamin B6 both reduce cortisol and improve testosterone production.
+They also support metabolism and overall mood function.
 Avocados’ fats also reduce high levels of unhealthy cholesterol levels (LDL) that interferes with the production of testosterone.
 Animal-based fats raise high levels of LDL while plant-based fats lower LDL and improve levels of good cholesterol (HDL).
 See more plant-based foods with good levels of cholesterol that can also support your hormones here.

 5. Chia Seeds

 Chia seeds directly boost testosterone levels in the body due to their amazing essential fatty acid (EFA) profile.
 They’re a great source of omega-3 fats, along with other anti-inflammatory fats.
-Chia seeds are also a great source of potassium, zinc, iron, magnesium that support your metabolism, blood pressure, blood sugar, and mood.
+Chia seeds are also a great source of potassium, zinc, iron, and magnesium that support your metabolism, blood pressure, blood sugar, and mood.
 These nutrients are also necessary for optimal energy and hormone production in the body.
 Hemp seeds are also amazing for your hormone levels and they contain more protein, iron, and magnesium than chia seeds do.

-Other great foods to support your body’s hormones that contain omega-3 fatty acids, natural protein, and vitamins and minerals are: almonds, walnuts, cashews, flax seeds and olives.
+Other great foods to support your body’s hormones that contain omega-3 fatty acids, natural protein, and vitamins and minerals are almonds, walnuts, cashews, flax seeds, and olives.
 You can also add more vegan libido-boosting foods to your diet to improve your hormones even further.
 As you can see, there’s no whey or steak needed here.
 Add a few servings of these five foods to your day and you’ll be well on your way to healthier T levels in no time!

 - The Relationship Between Testosterone and Aging + Plant-Based Foods to Boost Production